 HOW MANY PLAYERS SHOULD I DRAFT AT EACH POSITION?

 Great question and a somewhat complicated one.
-The bottom line is it depends on how much early-round draft capital you spend at a position.
-For example, if you select Patrick Mahomes then the likelihood your QB3 gets a usable score often enough to be worth a draft pick is low.
-You’d only want two QBs on your roster in Yahoo Best Ball leagues.
+The bottom line is, it depends on how much early-round draft capital you spend at a position.
+For example, if you select Josh Allen, then the likelihood that your No. 3 QB gets a usable score often enough to be worth a draft pick is low.
+Once you have Allen, you’d only want two total QBs on your roster in most formats.
 We’ve taken a data-driven look at more than 26,000 simulations in an effort to flesh out the optimal positional allocation strategy.
-The full article for 18-man UnderDog Fantasy rosters is inside our Draft Kit, here.

 HOW SHOULD I ADJUST MY RANKINGS FOR THIS FORMAT?

 A common tactic owners employ is to increase volatility across their roster.
-They target players with low floor/high ceiling distributions in their weekly game logs because they don’t need to pinpoint the spike weeks for these players.
-While there are examples of these players (such as Marquise Brown and DeSean Jackson), our data-driven research has shown that the value gained by these boom/bust players is often overstated in ADP (Average Draft Position).
+They target players with low-floor/high-ceiling distributions in their weekly game logs because they don’t need to pinpoint the spike weeks for these players.
+While there are examples of these players (such as Jalin Hyatt and Rashid Shaheed), our data-driven research has shown that the value gained by these boom/bust players is often overstated in ADP (Average Draft Position).
 We are more concerned with fragility of role than trying to reach for a player we think has a wide distribution of outcomes.

 SHOULD I DRAFT HANDCUFFS?

-The short answer is no because we want as many chances at qualifying scores as possible each week.
-If we draft both Ezekiel Elliott and Tony Pollard, it’s overwhelmingly likely just one of them will have a chance to be in our starting lineup on a given week.
-But by drafting Zeke and Alexander Mattison, we don’t block ourselves.
-Elliott and Mattison can both have access to weekly ceilings in the event of a Dalvin Cook injury.
+Intuitively, the thought is no. Because we want as many chances at qualifying scores as possible each week.
+If we drafted both Ezekiel Elliott and Tony Pollard in 2022, it was overwhelmingly likely just one of them will have a chance to be in our starting lineup on a given week.

 WHAT IS A BEST BALL TOURNAMENT?